 With its renowned editor and contributions from some of the world’s leading authorities, Structure and mechanics of textile fibre assemblies is an important reference for textile scientists, technologists, engineers and those designing and manufacturing textiles.
 It will also be suitable for those within the academic sector.

 - Examines aspects of fabric structure and mechanical properties for a range of fabrics

 - Discusses structure and mechanics of yarn and woven, nonwoven and knitted fabrics

 - Explores testing methods enabling the measurement of fabric mechanical properties and structural parameters

 Textile scientists, technologists, engineers; Those designing and manufacturing textiles; Academics in this field

 - Hardcover ISBN:

-Professor Peter Schwartz is currently Professor of Mechanical Engineering at Auburn University, USA.
-He was formerly Head of the Polymer and Fiber Engineering Department at Auburn University, USA.
-He has published numerous scientific publications in the area of fibre and material behaviour and is a member of several societies, including the American Society of Mechanical Engineers, Society of Plastics Engineers, American Chemical Society, and American Society for Engineering Education.
+Prof. Peter Schwartz is currently Professor of Mechanical Engineering at Auburn University, USA.
+He was formerly Head of the Department of Polymer and Fiber Engineering at Auburn (2006-13).
+He has published numerous scientific publications in the area of fibre and material behaviour, and is a member of several societies, including the American Society of Mechanical Engineers, Society of Plastics Engineers, American Chemical Society, and American Society for Engineering Education.